Natural law: Thomas Aquinas

 Natural moral law is concerned with both exterior and interior acts, also known as action and motive.
 Simply doing the right thing is not enough; to be truly moral one's motive must be right as well.
 For example, helping an old lady across the road (good exterior act) to impress someone (bad interior act) is wrong.
-However, good intentions don't always lead to good actions.
+However, good intentions do not always lead to good actions.
 The motive must coincide with the cardinal or theological virtues.
 Cardinal virtues are acquired through reason applied to nature; they are: